A browser session contains the recording of one browser instance of one user.

 - User actions

 For all types except console messages, the detailed view displays a page holder with the Tree and Actions tabs.
 The tree view gives oversight on the duration of the action and subsequent actions.
-Just like the runtime recording results, it is possible to drill down in the tree by double-clicking on a node.
+Just like the runtime recording results, it is possible to drill down in the tree by double-clicking a node.

 4 Client–Server Communication